techidaily/site-win11-tips/source/_posts/perfecting-image-previews-top-4-win-friendly-viewers.md

 ## 3\.
 Snagit

- With its amazing interface and ease of use, Snagit is one of the highly recommended[image editors for Windows](https://www.makeuseof.com/windows-best-photo-editing-software/) .
+ With its amazing interface and ease of use, Snagit is one of the highly recommended [image editors for Windows](https://www.makeuseof.com/windows-best-photo-editing-software/) .
 Fortunately, it supports the WebP format.
 You can view WebP images in this app and edit them using its helpful features.

  When you first download and install Snagit, you'll find two apps with slightly different names on your computer: Snagit and Snagit Editor.
 You can open and edit WebP images using Snagit Editor.
 Here's how you can do it:

-1. Go to the[TechSmith website](https://www.techsmith.com/download/snagit/) to download and install Snagit.
+1. Go to the [TechSmith website](https://www.techsmith.com/download/snagit/) to download and install Snagit.
 2. Open the Snagit Editor app by searching for**"Snagit Editor"** in Windows Search.
 ![Opening the Snagit Editor App by Searching it in Windows Search](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/9-opening-the-snagit-editor-app-by-searching-it-in-windows-search.jpg)
 3. Go to the**File** tab in the top-left corner and select**Open...**